rdvansloten/terraria-server/README.md

   rdvansloten/terraria-server:latest
 ```

-`MyWorld.wld` is generated on first start (a medium world, per the default config); mount a
-folder that already contains it to use an existing world.
-For TShock use the
+`MyWorld.wld` is generated on first start. mount a folder that already contains it to use an existing world.
-`tshock` tag; everything else is the same.
+For TShock use the `tshock` tag; everything else is the same.

 ### Hardened run